-For Intrastat purposes, dispatch and arrival of goods that are considering their special features important for reporting the data, either because of the goods movement itself or its nature, are deemed special goods and their movements.
-Showing data on dispatch or arrival of special goods or their special movements is performed or can be performed with certain exceptions against generally applicable rules.
+For Intrastat purposes, the intra-EU import and export of goods that are considering their special features important for reporting the data, either because of the goods movement itself or its nature, are deemed special goods and their movements.
+Showing data on the intra-EU import and export of special goods or their special movements is performed or can be performed with certain exceptions against generally applicable rules.